metaspace2020/metaspace/metaspace/engine/README.md

 It's recommended to use the `-vv -n auto` command line options when calling pytest to get sufficient debug information and utilize all available CPU cores.

+Additionally, there is a "Scientific test" that processes an entire dataset and compares the result against reference results.
+It can be run on both the Lithops and Spark (default) pipelines:

+* `python tests/sci_test/spheroid.py -r --mock-image-storage --lithops --config=conf/scitest_config.json`
+* `python tests/sci_test/spheroid.py -r --mock-image-storage --config=conf/scitest_config.json`

+NOTE: the Spark pipeline intermittently fails due to a bug in segment generation.
+This is a known issue that won't be fixed due to deprecation of the Spark pipeline.
+It manifests as a single item appearing in the "DIFFERENCES IN METRICS" output.
+The underlying bug is that when reconstructing ion images, if the last image for an annotation spans multiple dataset segments, only the peaks from the first segment will be used.
+This causes that annotation's score to drop.
+As segmentation is based on a random sampling of spectra, the segment boundaries change every run, so it only happens in some runs.

 ## Troubleshooting/testing sm-engine CI

 Install [CircleCI CLI tool](https://circleci.com/docs/2.0/local-jobs/) and run `circleci build` from the project root.